LucaClaessens/Homepage/README.md

 * `dev` - Starts a local development server on port 3000.
 * `build` - Builds the source files into a dist folder.
 * `export` - Generate static files
-* `deploy` - Builds the code, then deploys to firebase.
-Somehow circumventing netlify here.
-Don't remember why.
+* `deploy` - Generates a static website, then deploys to firebase.

 Todos
 -----

-* Handle image fallbacks for safari
+* ✅ Handle image fallbacks for safari
-* Resolve mangled firebase / netlify  dependencies
+* ✅ Resolve mangled firebase / netlify  dependencies